IIvanov21/LootBoxes/README.md

 <img src="https://github.com/IIvanov21/LootBoxes/blob/main/images/CDPipeline.png" alt="CDPipeline" />
 <br>
 ### Entity Diagram
-The project utilises a single Entity Relationship Diagram with only one table.
+The project utilises a single Entity Diagram with only one table.
 The table essentially describes the delivered information to the end user.
 Also describing the elements in the table will allow me as a developer to confirm the type of validation I need to take in account when implementing a feature and performing testing.
 <br>
 <img src="https://github.com/IIvanov21/LootBoxes/blob/main/images/Database.png" alt="Database" />
 <br>